 Victoria opined that the SRA’s proposed changes offered both opportunities and challenges for legal clinics and law schools.
 It was noted that, as at the date of the conference, we were still waiting for the Legal Services Board to make a decision on the SRA’s proposals (approval has subsequently been given) and that a number of things were still unclear.
 In particular, the cost of the assessments was not yet known and it was uncertain what impact the proposed changes would have on equality and diversity in the profession.
 Also, Victoria noted that the proposed implementation date of September 2020 was fast approaching and that universities usually needed at least 18 months to prepare for any major changes to the curriculum.

 In terms of opportunities though, Victoria noted that the SRA’s proposed changes could be beneficial for clinics and might help to further establish clinical legal education as a mainstream part of legal education.
 For example, Victoria suggested that law schools are likely to be considering how their clinical programmes might help students to develop the competencies required to pass SQE 2.
 Legal clinics, focused on the practical application of the law to real life legal problems and skill development, appear to be natural SQE 2 preparation environments (whether formally or informally).
+Victoria noted that corporate and commercial practice was specifically one of five practice contexts that could be tested in SQE 2.

 Additionally there is the possibility of clinics deciding to sign off on QWE.
 The person signing off the work experience does not need to confirm that the individual has the skills required to practice (this will be tested by SQE), but rather that the student has had the opportunity to develop some or all of the prescribed competences.
 The people who can sign off QWE are: